18swenskiq/CS-GO-Auto-Radar/README.md

 ### Detected Visgroups:
 ![Visgroup example](https://i.imgur.com/fXozJkj.png)

-Brushes and entity brushes which are inside visgroups with these names will change the final radar in different ways.
+Brushes, displacements, entity brushes and prop_statics which are inside visgroups with these names will change the final radar in different ways.
 The only one required is `tar_layout` and should define your maps playable space.

 | Visgroup name | What it does                                            |
 |---------------|---------------------------------------------------------|